thegetty/quire-docs/content/docs-v1/install-uninstall.md

     This should bring up a list of Quire commands.
 If you receive the message "command not found", this means installation was unsuccessful.

-For installation troubleshooting, search or post to our [Discussions Forum](https://github.com/thegetty/quire/discussions).
+For installation troubleshooting search or post on our [Discussions Forum](https://github.com/thegetty/quire/discussions).

 ## Update Quire